The Financial Lives of Sex Workers

 A user research project to uncover the financial practices of a hidden community

-Our objective was to research a hidden community to better understand their needs and accurately tell their human stories.
+We researched a hidden community to understand their financial behaviors and to accurately tell their human stories.
 We sought to:

 Understand how sex workers manage their personal finances

 Learn about barriers sex workers face while navigating financial systems, and

 Uncover how money affects views of their personal and professional identities

 How is Sex Work Defined?

 Sex work is often stigmatized and reduced to one-dimensional stereotypes.
 However, stories from individuals within this community paint a more complex picture.